The Top 7 Reasons People Fail to Achieve Their Goals

 But when goals are specific and detailed, it provides a level of clarity surrounding the steps required to bring those goals to fruition.

-that having specific goals stimulates deeper levels of thought surrounding those goals, leading to the development of relevant, action-oriented plans for achievement.
+Research has shown that having specific goals stimulates deeper levels of thought surrounding those goals, leading to the development of relevant, action-oriented plans for achievement.
 In other words, it takes your creative thinking and problem solving to a deeper level, setting you up for success in the process.

-In addition, mountains of research has been conducted regarding the motivation behind goal achievement… and what the research has repeatedly found is that once this clarity is established and one knows what specific actions to take, doing so increases mastery and self-efficacy, which in turn acts as a catalyst that intrinsically drives the motivation to not only achieve those goals but to set additional goals as well.
+In addition, mountains of research have been conducted regarding the motivation behind goal achievement… and what the research has repeatedly found is that once this clarity is established and one knows what specific actions to take, doing so increases mastery and self-efficacy, which in turn acts as a catalyst that intrinsically drives the motivation to not only achieve those goals but to set additional goals as well.

 So, if you want to naturally spur your motivation while sparking creativity and problem-solving in the goal-setting process, then make sure your goals are specific.